ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/ICentralBodyTerrainCollection.rst

 ICentralBodyTerrainCollection
 =============================

-.. py:class:: ICentralBodyTerrainCollection
+.. py:class:: ansys.stk.core.stkobjects.ICentralBodyTerrainCollection

    object

    Represents a collection of terrains associated with central bodies.
 This collection enables adding terrain to any central bodies and not just to the current scenario's central body.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: ICentralBodyTerrainCollection

 Overview
 --------